bnb-chain/BEPs/BEP1.md

 - **Idea**: If you have an idea but not sure if it worths a BEP or not, you may discuss with the community first before you put too much effort.
 You may post your idea in [bnb chain forum](https://forum.bnbchain.org/) and visit [our discord channel](https://discord.gg/bnbchain) to let the community know it.
 - **Pre-Draft**: If your idea is accepted, it is still not a BEP yet.
 A formal document will be needed to describe your idea, the Pre-Draft document should follow the BEP format.
 And you need to create a pull request and the BEP editors will review it.
-- **Draft**: Once the Pre-Draft pull request is reviewed and accepted, a BEP number will be granted, which means it is a legal BEP now.
+- **Draft**: Once the Pre-Draft pull request is accepted by the community and reviewed by the BEP editors, it can be merged.
+Then a BEP number will be granted, which means it is a legal BEP now.
 The BEP editors will add the status, then it will be recorded and maintained by the community.
+The BEP author should keep pushing it forward, the author can update the BEP by creating new pull requests.
 - **Final**: This proposal is finalized and a reference implementation should be provided.
 - **Enabled**: This proposal is enabled in BNB Chain mainnet, if it is a hard fork, the fork number has reached.